8iq/nodejs-hackathon-boilerplate-starter-kit/docs/links.md

 ## Server side

 1. You know something about [Node.js](https://nodejs.dev/)
-1. You should follow the [KeystoneJS tutorial](https://www.keystonejs.com/tutorials/new-project)
+1. You should follow the [KeystoneJS tutorial](https://keystonejs.com/docs/getting-started)
-1. Something about mongo and mongoose

 ## Client side